sahil2311/docker-jira/README.md

 JIRA Software unlocks the power of agile by giving your team the tools to easily create & estimate stories, build a sprint backlog, identify team commitments & velocity, visualize team activity, and report on your team's progress.

-Learn more about JIRA: <https://www.atlassian.com/software/jira>
+Learn more about JIRA: <a href="https://www.atlassian.com/software/jira">https://www.atlassian.com/software/jira</a>

 Overview
 --------